 At Aboyne, 1955

 His athletic stature really caught the eye of his future wife Fay when they met in June 1957 at Loch Lomond.
 Fay was starring in a show at the Alhambra in Glasgow when they started dating.
 They wed the next year at Kilmaronock Church, near Drymen.
 They lived on Inchmurrin for six years as Mr Scott continued to collect trophy after trophy at Highland Games competitions.
 The Scotts moved to a house on the shore of Loch Lomond in 1964 and began work on what is now Duck Bay Marina.
 Scott won a Civic Trust award for his work on the complex, but tragedy struck soon afterwards when the family home was burned down in a fire.
 The family moved on a few years later to a farm near Aberfoyle, but soon afterwards, in 1973, Mr Scott suffered a serious head injury in a tractor accident.
 He no longer took part in as many competitions, but the accident, and a subsequent brain operation, left him in poor health and his glory days as one of the country’s top athletes were over, although he still holds a Highland Games high-jump record.
 The family moved to Edinburgh where they took over a guest house in Portobello.
 They later gave up the business and Mrs Scott taught drama at Queen Margaret College.
-Recently, Mr Scott had been focusing on the refurbishment of a 40-foot boat on Loch Lomond.
+Recently, in May 1997, Mr Scott had been focusing on the refurbishment of a 40-foot boat on Loch Lomond.
 However, he suffered a major set-back when the vessel was vandalised, and, after a minor stroke, he was seriously ill in the last six months of his life, and succumbed to a heart attack two days before his 67th birthday.

 His career is summarised in the International Highland Games Federation website as follows: